Engineering and Product

-Although a career in tech was never really on the radar, it was love at first university class for Tarah Carpenter, Senior Software Engineer at Re-Leased.
+Although a career in tech was never really on the radar, it was love at first university class for Tarah Carpenter, Principal Engineer at Re-Leased.

 We caught up with Tarah to learn more about her career journey into software development.
 Tarah paints a nice picture of software development being akin to playing lego in many ways.
 She also shares some really useful insight into the fact that working in tech is a team sport and knowing when to ask for help is super important.
 Thanks for sharing your story, Tarah.

 “My job is a bit like Lego.”

 Firstly, how would you explain to a five year old what it is you do?

 My job is a bit like Lego.
 I must combine many different pieces of code and technology - the bricks.
 They must be built into what has been asked for in a way that is both wonderful and useful.

 And for the adults, what does that translate to in regards to your day-to-day?

 I am a full-stack software developer at Re-Leased where I work with the .NET stack and other web technologies.

 Each day I work with a team to produce software features or changes that make the product better and more useful to the client.
 This involves working through the layers required such as database, API, front end, and applying any required change or new items to each layer.